bitshares/bitshares.github.io-old/_technology/dynamic-account-permissions.md

 While a single secret key may be compromised, multiple keys distributed over multiple locations add redundant protections which result in a far more secure experience.

-Competing blockchain systems suffer from the following flaws:
+Competing blockchain systems suffer from the following shortcomings:

 - The N-of-M model cannot sufficiently reflect the management hierarchies of many real-life organizations
 - Equal weighting of M keys is not sufficient to express asymmetric ownership over an account